 Day 6: Lake Mývatn area

-Discover more of Lake Mývatn today.
+Discover more of Lake Mývatn today and embark on the Diamond Circle route.
 Drive north to the village of Húsavík.
 Is spotting a whale in its natural habitat on your bucket list?
 This is your chance as Húsavík is considered the whale watching capital of Iceland.

 You can then drive through Jökulsárgljúfur, which makes up part of the north of the Vatnajökull National Park.
-See the river canion and the most powerful waterfall in Europe, Dettifoss.
+See the river canyon and the most powerful waterfall in Europe, Dettifoss.

 Day 7: Explore North Iceland